I am almost always ready to embrace the change in scenery and the increased energy Fall brings. But this year I don’t quite feel the same.

 The same is true for your key priorities.
 When you concentrate your energy on your big goals, you will be able to make meaningful progress on those priorities and feel a great sense of accomplishment before you transition to the next big thing.

 How do you do this?
-Establish a Master Action Plan (MAP).
+Establish a Main Action Plan (MAP).
 Your MAP is a centralized, complete and prioritized list of all of your deadlines and goals.
 Once you have identified your top priorities, you can start taking small steps to reach those big goals.
 Small steps create critical early momentum.
 Once you start and achieve some early success, it’s much easier to continue.

 “I have two kinds of problems: the urgent and the important.
 The urgent are not important, and the important are never urgent.”
 President Dwight D. Eisenhower